auth0/Auth0.swift/CONTRIBUTING.md

 1. Clone this repository and enter its root directory.
 2. Run `carthage bootstrap --use-xcframeworks` to fetch and build the dependencies.
 3. Open `Auth0.xcodeproj` in Xcode.
+4. To build a framework target for the first time, build the respective test app first.
+This is necessary due to the way the dependencies are set up.